FrontierAIAccountabilityProject/raise-officer-certification/bill_text.md

 “False statements made herein are punishable as a class A misdemeanor pursuant to section 210.45 of the penal law.”

-(b) A large frontier developer shall preserve for five years all data, reports, assessments, communications, schedules, and other documentation materially relied upon in preparing a certification or acknowledgment under this section.
+(b) A large frontier developer shall preserve for five years after submission all data, reports, assessments, communications, schedules, and other documentation materially relied upon in preparing a certification or acknowledgment under this section.
+The large frontier developer shall also preserve for the same period records sufficient to identify each required signer and the basis upon which that person was or was not treated as a required signer, including organizational charts, delegations of authority, board or committee resolutions, and voting, contractual, governance, or trust arrangements materially relevant to authority described in subdivision two of this section.
 Such records shall be made available to the office or the attorney general upon lawful request.

+From the time a large frontier developer or required signer has notice of a critical safety incident, investigation, lawful preservation demand, or judicial or administrative proceeding to which records described in this paragraph are reasonably relevant, such records shall be preserved until the final conclusion of the incident response, investigation, demand, or proceeding, including any review or appeal, notwithstanding expiration of the five-year period.

 (c) The office shall prescribe forms and procedures necessary to implement this section but shall not permit a form, procedure, or electronic submission method to dispense with any required signer or diminish the personal duties imposed by this section.

+(d) Each certification or acknowledgment submitted under this section shall be a public record and shall be made available for public inspection and copying.
+The office may redact only information for which withholding is necessary to protect trade secrets, cybersecurity, public safety, national security, or another interest protected from disclosure by law.
+The office shall not redact the identity of the large frontier developer; the name or version of the frontier model to which the submission relates; the reporting period; whether the submission is a certification or acknowledgment; the filing date; or any required signer’s name, title, signing capacity, attestation, and signature or electronic equivalent.

+(e) Within ten business days after receiving a certification or acknowledgment, the office shall publish the public copy on its website and enter it in a searchable public register.
+The register shall permit the public to identify submissions by large frontier developer, frontier model, required signer, submission type, and filing date.
+The unredacted submission and supporting records shall remain available to the office and the attorney general and shall be exempt from public disclosure only to the extent permitted by law.

 **5. Individual enforcement.**